pywbem/pywbemtools/docs/pywbemcli/features.rst

   pywbemcli for certain objects rather than typing in long names the full name. see :ref:`Specifying the INSTANCENAME command argument`.

+* The ability to filter classes and instances returned from a number of the enumerate commands filtered by characteristics of the classes.
+Thus, for example, it can for experimental classes, association classes, and deprecated classes.

 .. _`pywbemcli commands to WBEM operations`: